The Italian Language Test for Citizenship

 The Italian level B1 is the third level of Italian in the Common European Framework of Reference (CEFR), a definition of the different language levels stated by the Council of Europe.

-In other words, who has reached a B1 language level has a level of Italian that is beyond the basics, but still not perfect.
-He or she can interact with the language on a day-to-day basis, can deal with most of the situations on a trip to Italy, can describe personal experiences, events, or aspirations, and can express his opinions briefly.
+In other words, those who have reached a B1 language level have a level of Italian that is beyond the basics but still not perfect.
+He or she can interact with the Language on a day-to-day basis, deal with most of the situations on a trip to Italy, describe personal experiences, events, or aspirations, and express his opinions briefly.

 List of grammar topics to learn to pass a test at the B1 level in Italian

 - Present Indicative

 - Passato Prossimo Indicative

 - Imperfetto Indicative

 - The pronouns CI and NE